UNLOQIO/unloq-wordpress-plugin/readme.txt

 ### Once activated
 1. Login to UNLOQ at https://unloq.io/login and make sure to create an account with an email that already has access to your WordPress site
-2. Create a WordPress Web Application with your site's domain
+2. Create a WordPress Web Application with your site's domain.
+Make sure the domain is publicly available.
-3. Configure the application (authentication mechanisms, design, etc.)
-4. Go to the application's Settings > Widgets section and verify your domain
-5. Go to the application's Settings > General > API Keys and add a new key.
-Make sure your app is in "Live" mode
-6. Enter the API Key and Login Widget Key of your app bellow.
+3. Enter the provided API Key and Widget Key in the UNLOQ WordPress plugin

-7. In your WordPress admin, choose which type of login you would want to allow (UNLOQ and/or regular passwords)
+Optional: In your WordPress admin, choose which type of login you would want to allow (UNLOQ and/or regular passwords)

 Note: the API Key is visible only once.
 You can get the login widget key by selecting the "Get Script" action from the Login Widget.